 Paint the pumpkin white.

-Cut a piece of chenille yarn in a 6-foot strip.
+Cut a 6-foot piece of chenille yarn.

 Hot glue the chenille yarn to the inside top of the pumpkin.